src-dbgr/personal-website/README.md

 }
 ```

 - You can even perform changes to the ".cache/default-html.js" file.
-In order to do this you need to perform the following steps:
+To do this you need to complete the following steps:
   - Make a copy of the file ".cache/default-html.js"
   - Paste the copy into your _src_ folder and **rename** the file to **html.js**
-  - apply whatever changes you want to the file, but note that gatsby places this entire content simply into the body of the finally rendered index.html file, so javascript script files will to be placed outside of the **body** tags, this can lead to weird effects such as code not running correctly, or event handler cannot be assigned, simply because the dom tree is not yet fully build but javascript tries to access certain elements.
-Be cautious here and research how this can be avoided.
+  - apply whatever changes you want to the file, but note that gatsby places this entire content simply into the body of the final rendered index.html file, so javascript script files will be placed outside of the **body** tags.
+This may lead to weird effects such as code not running correctly, or event handler cannot be assigned, simply because the dom tree is not yet fully built, but javascript tries to access certain elements.
+So be cautious here and research how this can be avoided.

 ## Global State